-Lysander-Canso Equity Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by a declaration of trust dated September 16, 2013.
-The Fund commenced operations on September 18, 2013 and distributed units under a simplified prospectus.
+Lysander-Canso Equity Fund (the "Fund") is an open-end fund formed under the laws of the Province of Ontario by an amendment dated September 16, 2013 to a master declaration of trust dated December 8, 2011, as the same was amended and/or consolidated from time to time.
+At the time it was formed, the Fund's name was "Lysander Equity Fund".
+On September 18, 2013, the Fund commenced operations and became a reporting issuer, with its units qualified for distribution under a simplified prospectus.
+On December 31, 2015, the Fund changed its name to "Lysander-Canso Equity Fund".

-The Fund's objective is to provide long-term capital growth by investing primarily in equity securities of companies anywhere in the world.
+The Fund's investment objective is to provide long-term capital growth by investing primarily in equity securities of companies anywhere in the world.